Tandemz/tandemz.io/src/pages/posts/9-biases-in-user-research.md

 For each bias, we provide a definition, an explanation, a daily-life example followed by 2 UX examples.

-## Biases that can negatively impact your UX research:
+## Biases that can negatively impact your UX research

 ### Confirmation bias